pedestal/pedestal/guides/documentation/readme.md

 Clojure to build internet applications requiring low-latency, streaming (soft real-time) collaboration and targeting multiple platforms.

-In short: Pedestal provides a better, cohesive way to build rich client web applications in Clojure.
+In short: Pedestal is a set of libraries written in Clojure that aims to bring both the language and its principles (Simplicity, Power and Focus) to server-side development.

 # Who is it for?